By Paul Guilfoyle

 The game demands concentration and commitment, yet too much trying often gets in the way.

-A golfer stands over a shot with so much concern about where the ball might go that they stop allowing themselves to simply swing the club.
+A golfer stands over a shot with so much worry and concern about where the ball might go you can almost see the tension enter the body.

 And of course the more important the shot appears psychologically, the tighter and less free the movement tends to become.